PhilipYip1988/python-tutorials/012_datetime_module/readme.md

 ![img_037](./images/img_037.png)

 These four time units have the value of 0 for a date.
-Recall that ```dt.date.resolution``` has an accuracy of 1 day.
+Recall that dt.date.resolution has an accuracy of 1 day.

 Because there is no confusion for year and day as no other date or time unit begin with y or d.
-The upper case versions of these formats give the year in a 4 digit format and the day in an American format ```MM/DD/YY```:
+The upper case versions of these formats give the year in a 4 digit format and the day in an American format MM/DD/YY:

 ```
 dt.date.today().strftime('%Y')